 Stepping on the battlefield in Gettysburg there is hardly a sound.
-There is a slight rustle of a breeze across the grass, but otherwise I’m immersed in silence.
-It’s like mother nature knows how sacred this ground is and barely whispers a word.
+There is a slight rustle of a breeze across the grass, but otherwise, I’m immersed in silence.

 VISITING GETTYSBURG + BATTLEFIELD